PROSPECTS FOR THE 2017/2018 RAINFALL SEASON IN MALAWI

 variability, such as daily, weekly and month to month

 on Malawi rainfall.
 The Department of Climate Change and

 Meteorological Services will therefore continuously issue

 updates, ten-day rainfall and agro-meteorological bulletins as

-well as monitor and issue advices on the development and movement of the tropical cyclones
+well as monitor and issue advices on the development and

-further information and interpretation of this seasonal
+further information, interpretation and application of this

-Change and Meteorological Services, P.O.
-Box 1808, Blantyre;
+P.O.
+Box 1808, Blantyre; E-mail:

 email@example.com; Tel: (265) 1 822014; Fax: (265) 1